A long time ago times were gay being an author.

 Once their agent or traditional publisher was hooked on the new story idea, a new hefty advance would be in the offing, and once again, it would be off to exotic places.
 And perhaps there, write the new story, in between cocktails.

 Some idiot invented electronic publishing, self-publishing, the Print-On-Demand paperback, and worst of all, the ebook.
 The charismatic world of authors writing books took an immediate nose-dive.

 No more tropical paradises, no more drunken weeks occupying a barstool and delivering philosophical lectures to equally drunken acquaintances.

 In fact, it heralded the end of agents and publishers screaming about deadlines, and horrifically, it marked the end of fat advances.

 Sadly too, was that all those editors and line editors who had received zero recognition for centuries were out of work, so they decided it was about time that they finally got some credit, so they all became ebook authors.

 Plot synopsis, character development, syntax, grammar and lexical dexterity were all an author needed way back then.

 Yes, those were the days, weren’t they?
+When authors wrote drunk.
 When authors were authors and the world was beautiful.
 Way back then, before 2008.